sahiljawale54/sahiljawale54/README.md

 * 🔭 I’m currently working on Web Development <br>
-* 💬 Ask me about- C++, Data Structures and Algorithms (DSA) and Competitive Programming
+* 💬 Ask me about- Front-end Development, Data Structures and Algorithms (DSA) and Competitive Programming
 * 🌱 Looking for a team or an organization where I can learn and develop my skills <br>
 * ✨ My dream is to put my skills and knowledge gained into use and make something productive that can solve problems our world is dealing with<br>
 * 📬 Reach me out on [Linkedin](https://www.linkedin.com/in/sahiljawale54/)